 The Message Bus is the message system for Moogsoft AIOps, implemented with RabbitMQ.
-By default, AIOps installs with a single RabbitMQ broker running on the same computer as the other AIOps components (LAMs, moogfarmd, the Moolets, etc.).
+By default, the Moogsoft AIOps installation includes with a single RabbitMQ broker running on the same server as the other Moogsoft AIOps components (LAMs, moogfarmd, the Moolets, etc.).
 You can also configure Moogsoft AIOps as a distributed system with multiple RabbitMQ broker hosts.

-If you have any trouble with your deployment see Troubleshooting.
+If you encounter any errors or issues with your deployment see Troubleshooting.

 Depending on the systems you monitor, you can increase the performance and reliability of your Moogsoft AIOps deployment with distributed RabbitMQ brokers running on different hosts.
 Execute the following procedure on each RabbitMQ broker host to install a distributed messaging system: